Free Delivery

 Window Cleaning - Pure Water Filtration

 The RO membrane is the most expensive component in the purification process, but also lasts the longest.
-A membrane should last from 12-18 months if maintained correctly, though in some soft water areas some even get years at a time between membrane changes.
+A membrane should last from 12-18 months, if maintained correctly.
+In some soft water areas some even get years at a time between membrane changes.
 As the membrane begins to age you’ll notice two things begin to happen, and knowing at which point to change the membrane is something not well understood.

 The two indicators that a membrane may need replacing are: